Newlifedirection/SpringMVCFilmCRUD/README.md

 ### Week 8 HomeWork Team Project for Skill Distillery

 ### Overview
-Web Application using JDBC Programming to perform CRUD Operations using mySql/SQL.
+Web Application using Java 8 JDBC API to perform CRUD Operations using mySql/SQL.
 User can add films or query for  film by id or keyword.

 ### Technologies Used
 git/gitHub, mySql/SQL, MAMP, Spring Tool Suite/Eclipse, Gradle, Maven,